jbboehr/oni-mods/src/SimplerPipPlantRule/README.md

 So I made this, tweaked the plantDetectionRadius and maxPlantsInRadius arguments, changed the CountNearbyPlants function, to simplify the pips' plant rule.

+There's a config file so that you can tweak it as you wish.

-Now the pip won't plant seed at the tile, if there's already a plant in the 3*3 rectangle radius of it, just like the preview picture.
+For default, the pip won't plant seed at the tile, if there's already a plant in the 3*3 rectangle radius of it, just like the preview picture.

 [h1]Details[/h1]

+[b]Config Params (the config.json file in mod directory)[/b]
+- searchMinInterval = 60f
+- searchMaxInterval = 300f
-- plantDetectionRadius: 1
+- plantDetectionRadius = 1 (vanilla 6)
-- maxPlantsInRadius: 0
+- maxPlantsInRadius = 0 (vanilla 2)

+[b]Patterns (Not strictly tested)[/b]
+- 0101010 (Default as the preview): plantDetectionRadius = 1, maxPlantsInRadius = 0
+- 0011001100: plantDetectionRadius = 2, maxPlantsInRadius = 1

 [h1]Known Glitch[/h1]